farazbhinder/single-link/README.md

 # single-link
 Single-Link Hierarchical Agglomerative Clustering in Python

 in f1f2.txt file each line has two formants representing the sound of a vowel, the program will cluster these vowels using the euclidian distance between sounds of vowels.

+output is generated in file output.txt

 ### How to run the program?